lati-tibabu/FlexifyCSS/README.md

 ## flexifycss - A CSS Utility Library for Effortless Styling

-**flexifycss** is a lightweight CSS utility library designed to make styling faster and more efficient.
-It provides a collection of pre-defined utility classes that allow you to apply common styles with just a few words, making your code cleaner and more readable.
+**flexifycss** is a lightweight CSS utility library designed to streamline your styling process, making it faster and more efficient.
+It provides a comprehensive set of pre-defined utility classes that let you apply common styles with just a few words, resulting in cleaner, more readable code.

 ### Installation